gSchool/DNA-release-3/01-welcome/01-intro.md

 In the DoD, the timeline and funding for pilots and pathfinders are an order of magnitude (10-100x) higher than what startups and ideas are given in industry.
 While we do understand that we often have higher barriers of entry that contribute to higher costs (increased security, lack of enterprise solutions, etc), don’t forget to experiment.
 In prioritizing experimentation, we foster innovation.

 After experimentation, use your new knowledge and past successes to support scale.
 Remember, there is no such thing as a perfect contract or strategy.
 It’s impossible to anticipate everything that changes as programs and technology evolve and mature, nor should you try.
 The best we can do is ensure we are able to learn and quickly adapt.
-Throughout Release 3 and 4, we hope to provide pertinent examples, and teach practices that will help you to incorporate flexibility.
+Throughout Module 103 and 104, we hope to provide pertinent examples, and teach practices that will help you to incorporate flexibility.
 We believe that is our best tool for remaining responsive to changing technology, and the ways in which our adversaries change over time given their own advances in technology.

 ### !challenge